Black Ops (TV series): Broadcast

 Black Ops debuted in the UK on BBC One on 5 May 2023 at 9:30 pm, with episodes airing weekly and being available immediately on BBC iPlayer.

-On February 25, 2025, all six episodes became available in the United States on Hulu.
+On February 25, 2025, all six episodes of series 1 became available in the United States on Hulu.

 Reception

 Critical reception

 Opinions about the first series were favourable overall despite many reviewers' initial reservations about finding humour in police racism and gang violence.
-The highest acclaim came from Rachel Aroesti of The Guardian, who gave the show five stars, calling it "pitch-perfect, star-packed joy" and that "Black Ops merges broad comedy with bent copper crime drama to hilarious and nail-biting effect".

-Benji Wilson of the Daily Telegraph awarded the show four stars and stated the series "gets it all rather joyously right" with the "a terrific pairing" in the lead roles who "ace it".
+The highest acclaim came from Rachel Aroesti of The Guardian, who gave the show five stars, calling it a "pitch-perfect, star-packed joy" that "merges broad comedy with bent copper crime drama to hilarious and nail-biting effect".
+Benji Wilson of the Daily Telegraph awarded the show four stars and stated the series "gets it all rather joyously right" with "a terrific pairing" in the lead roles who "ace it".
 Vicky Jessop writing for The Evening Standard gave Black Ops a three-star review, opining that the "campy, farcical tone works in some areas [but not] in others" but "you can forgive it almost anything because, for the most part, this show is funny" and "there are more than enough gags to compensate".
 Three-star reviews were also awarded by Nick Hilton of The Independent and Dan Einav of the Financial Times, the former stating that "despite a clever title" the "police sitcom is charming enough, but it lacks bite."
+Deborah Ross in The Mail on Sunday described the series as "terrific, a joy, fresh, wonderfully funny and inventive".

+Series 2 received positive reviews.
+It was described by The Guardian as "likably silly", "hugely fun" and "a perfect balance between espionage and hilarity" noting that "the offbeat gags come thick and fast".
+The Observer described it as "winningly playful" while The Standard said "there’s more going on in this whip-smart series than just good gags...
+The fast-paced plot, matched by quick-witted writing, means the show has lost none of its edge, and continues to offer refreshing takes on dark topics like power, society and surveillance."
+Radio Times said the series was "fast-paced fun that feels like it has matured from the scrappy first series into something more confident".
+The i Paper described the show as "one of the funniest and sharpest new sitcoms in recent years".